Go Back

 1. Season the Pork: Rub with salt, pepper, and herbs

-2. Sear (Optional): Brown pork on all sides in a skillet
+2. Sear (Optional): Brown pork on all sides for 2–3 minutes per side to develop flavor

 3. Layer Vegetables: Place onions and carrots in slow cooker